 Measurable Objectives Key Activities / Measured By Accomplishment or Update Increase awareness, education and understanding of the traditional community-based long-term services and supports (LTSS) options available to individuals that reside at home.
-Increase the number of eligible individuals who apply for community-based LTSS through provider education, community outreach activities and coordination with DSHS Home and Community Services. persons served each month from 950 to 997, per the state forecast.
-This equates to at least 47 additional cases each month, with no attrition, by end of 12/2023.
-Completion Date: 12/2023 The current total client count is 965 and the caseload growth allowed us to add an additional LTC Case manager.
-In 2020 there were 1291 assessments completed.
+Increase the number of eligible individuals who apply for community based LTSS through provider education, community outreach activities and coordination with DSHS Home and Community Services.
+47 additional cases each month, with no attrition, by end of 12/2023.
+Completion Date: 12/2023 2019-2021: General upward trend of client caseloads.
+The total client count in 2020 was 965 and the caseload growth allowed us to add an additional LTC Case manager.
+In 2020 there were 1,291 assessments completed.
 Of those, 856 were annual assessments, 104 were significant changes and 331 were interim assessments.
 Interim assessments could be completed to make a correction, but their primary use is to add a request for a piece of equipment that does not result from a change in the client's condition.
-So far, in 2021, we have 218 annual assessments, 36 Significant change and 60 interims.
-Assessments since March of 2020 have been conducted telephonically due to the PHE.
+In August of 2021 there are 955 clients.
+So far, in 2021, ALTC completed 537 annual assessments, 84 Significant change and 177 interims, for a total of 799 assessments. , Assessments since March of 2020 have been conducted telephonically due to the PHE.
 3. Replenish the 27% shortfall in funding required to ensure high quality of clinical services provided.
 A crisis has developed due to chronic underfunding of in-home case management.
 With current funding, increased client acuity, increased inflation, and projected reduction of funding due to Consumer Directed Employer; creating a 27% funding shortfall by 2021.
 Legislative advocacy and action need to occur to achieve and sustain full funding to maintain quality in-home case management.
 Adequate funding for a 75:1 ratio will be provided, with an index to keep pace with inflation over time.
 Completion Date: 2021-2023 2019-2020 Advocacy Campaigns to increase funding shortfall included Aging Council Member involvement at: 2019 & 2020 w4a Advocacy webinar 2019 & 2020 Fall Senior Lobby virtual event Individual meetings with local and state elected officials throughout 2020 and January 2021.
 With additional funding, in 2021 a new Medicaid case manager was hired to meet the increased demand.